defencedigital/moduk-service-manual/src/accessibility/publishing-documents.md

 <a href="" target="_blank">   <span class="govuk-visually-hidden">opens in a new tab</span></a>

-If you need help to make documents accessible, on a MOD device contact the <a href="https://modgovuk.sharepoint.com/sites/IntranetHeadOffice/SitePages/Defence-Communications.aspx" target="_blank">Directorate of Defence Communications<span class="govuk-visually-hidden">opens in a new tab</span></a>.
+If you need help to make documents accessible, on a MOD device contact the Directorate of Defence Communications.

 ## Accessibility statements